 What happens if a tungsten ring gets stuck on my finger?

-It can be safely cracked off.
-Emergency responders use a simple tool that fractures the hard band and lifts it away, unlike a soft metal ring that has to be cut and pried.
-It is one of the quieter advantages of the material for anyone worried about swelling or injury.
+Because of tungsten's hardness, it can be safely cracked off.
+Emergency responders have a tool to fracture the band and lift it away.
+With a soft metal band, they have to cut and pry it off.
+This is one of the advantages of this material for people who are concerned about swelling and injury.

-A tungsten engagement ring is not for everyone, and that is the honest point.
-If you want a resizable band built around a raised diamond, buy gold.
-If you want a tough, modern, fairly priced ring that a man will actually enjoy wearing every day, tungsten earns its place.
-Take your time on sizing, pick a finish that fits the man, and browse the full tungsten rings collection when you are ready to choose.
+A tungsten engagement ring isn't for everyone.
+If you want an engagement ring with a resizable band and a raised diamond, go with gold.
+However, if you are looking for a modern and reasonably priced ring that a man will actually wear and that will last, go with tungsten.
+Take your time on sizing, pick a finish that fits the man, and browse the full tungsten rings collection when you're ready to choose.